Empanada Rápida de Atún

 - 02

-Stir in the minced garlic and sweet paprika, cooking for one minute until fragrant, then add the marinara sauce and simmer for 5 minutes until the mixture is thick and jammy.
+Stir in the garlic and sweet paprika, cooking for 1 minute until fragrant.
+Add the tomato sauce and simmer for another 5 minutes until the mixture is thick and jammy.

 - 03